CSESS/constitution/README.md

 #### 7.5.1.
 Schedule
 If there is no nomination of a full cabinet after the deadline of the nominating period, nominations of incomplete cabinets shall then be considered within the following week.
 #### 7.5.2.
 Composition
-An incomplete cabinet shall be composed of at least six Committee Members, including a President, an Internal Vice-President, an External Vice-President, an Internal Secretary, an External Secretary, and a Financial Secretary.
+An incomplete cabinet shall be composed of at least six committee members, including a President, an Internal Vice-President, an External Vice-President, an Internal Secretary, an External Secretary, and a Financial Secretary.
 If there is no nomination at all, the Annual General Meeting shall resolve this matter.
 ### 7.6.
 Voting
-Voting shall be held at Week 1–4 of the Spring Semester, within 7 clear days after the end of the promotion period.
+Voting shall be held at week 1–4 of the spring semester, within 7 clear days after the end of the promotion period.
 Notice of Voting shall be posted on School of Engineering notice areas at least 7 clear days beforehand.
 #### 7.6.1.
 Eligibility
 Only Full Members of the Society shall have the right to vote.
 Voting shall be conducted through General Polling in straight and in accordance with the regulations of General Polling.
 #### 7.6.2.
 Validity